cbetta/cbetta.github.com/source/blog/2016-10-28-using-letsencrypt-with-sinatra-on-heroku.html.markdown

 ## Hire me?

-I am a [freelance Developer Relations consultant](https://work.betta.io).
+I am a [freelance Developer Experience designer](https://work.betta.io).
 If you want to know more about my work have a look at my [portfolio](https://work.betta.io) and if you'd like for me to help improve your company's Developer Experience then most definitely reach out to me via [Twitter](https://twitter.com/cbetta) or [email](mailto:work@betta.io)!